 The production of plant hormones has a direct impact on plant growth.
-These hormones include auxins, cytokinins, gibberellins, ethylene and abscisic acid.
+These hormones include auxins, cytokinins, gibberellins, ethylene, and abscisic acid.
 The root tip is the biggest site of cytokinin synthesis.
 Both cytokinins and auxins promote shoot development.
 Gibberellins promote overall plant growth, including germination and flowering.
 Ethylene, on the other hand, stimulates later parts of the life cycle, including flowering, fruit ripening, and leaf shedding.
 Lastly, abscisic acid helps plants respond to stress and promotes wintering behaviors.
-For instance, abscisic acid helps trees shed leaves, close stomata, and promotes seed dormancy.
+For instance, abscisic acid helps trees shed leaves, close stomata, and promote seed dormancy.

 Nitrogen goes through various transformations as it becomes plant food.
 Bacteria help with these processes.
-Nitrogen gas (N2) is absorbed into soil, but is unusable by plants in this form.
+Nitrogen gas (N2) is absorbed into the soil but is unusable by plants in this form.
 Bacteria then convert the Nitrogen gas into Ammonium ions (NH4+), which can easily be utilized by plants.
 The only other naturally occurring usable form of Nitrogen is NO3-, which is converted by lightning in the atmosphere.
 It then enters the soil through rainfall.
-Without the conversion of N2 to NH4+ by beneficial bacteria, plant would literally be waiting around for lightning to strike to receive nitrogen.
+Without the conversion of N2 to NH4+ by beneficial bacteria, the plant would be waiting around for lightning to strike to receive nitrogen.

 Nitrification is the conversion of ammonium to nitrate, which plants can use as food.

 Plants can also use ammonium as food, so the biological breakdown of nitrogen into ammonium (called Assimilation or Mineralization) helps to feed plants, as well.
 This also feeds beneficial bacteria in the soil.